bsdjhb/cdev_tutorial/README.md

 --- | ---
 echodev | /dev/echo character device driver demonstrating I/O in articles 1 and 2
-echoctl | Utility for controlling and inspecting /dev/echo
+echoctl | Utility for controlling and inspecting /dev/echo maprw | Utility to read data from and write data to memory mappings